 All perforations in the stock should be Laser-Cut or Micro-Perfs (20 or more cuts per inch).
-Larger perforations can produce excessive paper chaff and result in damage to the toner cartridge.
-Perforations should be ironed by the paper supplier to reduce nesting and potential double-feeding.
+Larger perforations can produce excessive paper chaff might result in damage to the toner cartridge or IU resulting in print quality problems.
+Perforations should be ironed or flatted by the paper supplier to reduce nesting and potential double-feeding from the printer's paper trays.